metarush/log-once/README.md

 - `createdOn`    DATETIME, // must use YYYY-MM-DD HH:MM:SS
 - `hash`        TEXT, // make length as long as your hash function's output e.g., if \md5(), must be 32
 - `message`   TEXT, // make length as long your log messages
-- `read`      INTEGER // will have 1 or 0 value, can be ENUM or UNSIGNED TINY INT if you want
+- `alreadyRead`      INTEGER // will have 1 or 0 value, can be ENUM or UNSIGNED TINY INT if you want

 ```php